The Italian Physical Society awards for the year 2013 a prize of EUR

 Each Member can make motivated nominations addressing them to the President of the Italian Physical Society.
-Every nomination, complete with the required documents, has to be submitted through electronic mail, filling the application form downloadable from this page and must be sent to the address premio.fermi@sif.it within June 15th, 2013.
+Every nomination, complete with the required documents, has to be submitted through electronic mail, filling the application form downloadable from this page and must be sent to the address premio.fermi@sif.it within NEW DEADLINE 19 May 2023.

 List of winners